cschladetsch/Doplhin/GroceryStore/prompt.md

 ## Introduction

-Effecient inventory manamgenet is crucial for gocery (and other!) stores.
+Efficient inventory mana genet is crucial for grocery (and other!) stores.
 The code generation task requirements the creation of a user-friendly, command-line inventory management system written in modern C++20 to streamline some basic inventory control tasks.

 ## Requirements